Google Home will finally call Australia home

 Google's Daydream VR is an excellent smartphone VR system, but so far it's been limited strictly to Google's own Pixel and Pixel XL handsets.
 As part of the I/O keynote, Google announced that it would be bringing Daydream compatibility to new third party handsets, including Samsung's Galaxy S8 and Galaxy S8+, as well as the "next" premium handset from LG.

-The Galaxy S8 already has its own home grown VR solution in the Gear VR, which you can read all about in our full review here.
+The Galaxy S8 already has its own home grown VR solution in the Gear VR.

 The VR news didn't stop there, however, with Google also announcing standalone versions of its Daydream hardware, to be developed by HTC and Lenovo, under the Worldsense banner.
 Google's claim is that it will enable real-world mapping without the need for previously installed sensors, as is the case for VR solutions such as HTC's Vive headset.